ansible/workshops/docs/setup.md

   - New to AWS and not sure what this step means?
 [Click here](aws-directions/AWSHELP.md)

-3. Install the necesaaty pip modules to create the workshops
+3. Install the following pip modules needed to deploy the workshops

         pip install boto boto3 netaddr passlib pywinrm requests requests-credssp